Chapter 17.

 Dr. Laura Anderson is a Tennessee-based psychotherapist.
 She cofounded the Religious Trauma Institute in 2019 after noticing similar patterns in her clients, most of whom came from evangelical backgrounds.
 She became aware of the classic signs of trauma: anxiety and depression, pain and intestinal symptoms, feelings of shame, and a tendency toward social isolation.
 She recognized that “What was happening in their bodies was consistent with all of my other trauma clients.
 It is how our body and nervous system experiences those teachings and experiences.”

-Note: Some survivors of trauma in Christian churches have joined Survivors Network of those Abused by Priests (SNAP) or Recovering from Religion.
+Note: Some survivors of trauma in Christian churches have joined Recovering from Religion or, for Catholics, Survivors Network of those Abused by Priests (SNAP) or Heal Our Church.

 The Evolution of Faith away from Toxic Doctrines